ToKu404/Toku404/README.md

 <h2>
-Hi!
-I'm Ikhsan a.k.a ToKu404
+ToKu404 | Mobile Developer
 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"></h2>
 <br/>

 <p>
-I am an information system student from Hasanuddin University.
-I specialize in studying multiplatform application development using Flutter.
-In addition I have basic UI/UX Design skill and I am also interested in Artificial Intelligence.
-Willing to learn new technology and collaboration with each other with friendliness and respectfulness.
+Software Developer based in Makassar, Indonesia.
+I specialize in building mobile applications using Flutter.
+My true passion is building software, but my wallet definitely prefers it when I do it for a living.
+LMAO.
+Lately, though, blockchain and web3 have been catching my eye...
+Maybe it's time to give my wallet a new best friend?
 </p>

 <br><br>